-- A. A draft deck must include: - Exactly 1 leader - Exactly 1 base - A minimum of 30 other cards (consisting of units, events, and upgrades) - B. A player must use one of the three leaders that they drafted for their deck. - C. A player may use any base that they drafted for their deck, or they may use a Common-rarity base with 30 HP and no ability that they own or borrow. - D. There is no limit to the number of copies of a single card (non-leader, non-base) that a player may include in their deck.
+A. A draft deck must include:

+- Exactly 1 leader - Exactly 1 base - A minimum of 30 other cards (consisting of units, events, and upgrades) - B. A player must use one of the three leaders that they drafted for their deck. - C. A player may use any base that they drafted for their deck, or they may use a Common-rarity base of the appropriate set that they own or borrow. - D. There is no limit to the number of copies of a single card (non-leader, non-base) that a player may include in their deck.
 If a player drafts four or more copies of the same card, they may use all of those copies.